taylor-edwards/fernroath.com/_portfolio/elendy-dress.md

 weight:     9
 ---

-Semiotic and season focused project.
-I chose to make a “trendy” and elegant dress that could be worn in summer and fall.
-The dress is made to wear from the remnants of a dress bra that can be adjusted for comfort.
-The shapelessness matched with the neckline allow for a graceful and flattering dress.
-Made with all recycled material and hand sewn.
+I made a trendy and elegant dress that could be worn in summer and fall.
+The dress is made from the remnants of a dress bra which can be adjusted for comfort.
+The shapelessness of the fabric matched with the neckline allows for a graceful and flattering flow with the body.
+Hand sewn with all recycled material.